EnviDat/websnap/README.md

   ```bash
   pre-commit run --all-files
   ```

-## Purpose

-This project was developed to facilitate EnviDat resiliency and support continuous operation during server maintenance.
-[EnviDat](https://www.envidat.ch) is the environmental data portal of the Swiss Federal Institute for Forest, Snow and Landscape Research WSL.

 ## Author
 [Rebecca Kurup Buchholz](https://www.linkedin.com/in/rebeccakurupbuchholz/), Swiss Federal Institute for Forest, Snow and Landscape Research WSL